daniel-dominic/daniel-dominic/README.md

 <h1 align="center">Hello World!, I'm Daniel.</h1>

 <h1>Who am i?</h1>
-<h4>I'm a curious web developer from India of 13-years of age.
+<h4 font-weight="normal">I'm a curious web developer from India of 13-years of age.
 I started my journey of coding since I was....11!.
 Yea, two years passed by but didn't do a thing.
 I know 🥲.
 But still from then on I started creating fresh and fabulous websites .
 I do not fix headphones or either will hack reddit accounts for you!</h4>
 </br>